donjude-eng/headfirst-js/README.md

 	DECLARE a variable to hold the number of guesses.
 We’ll call it guesses and set it to 0.
 	DECLARE a variable to keep track of whether the ship is sunk or not.
 Let’s call it isSunk and set it to false.

+	TO DO
+	Create loop and get user guess
+	Check user guess
+	Check if ship has been sunk
+	Display stats to user